Huaraz: Location

 The Santa River flows north through Huaraz.
 It is not commercially navigable but has always furnished the city with good water.
 The river is a rocky-bottom narrow stream of glacier-fed cold water that flows generally west of center in the Callejón, running north to the valley's north end.
-There it rushes downward through the narrow Cañón del Pato (duck canyon), turns westward at the town of Huallanca, and continues to the coast where it enters the Pacific Ocean south of the city of Chimbote.
-The Santa River is the traditional west boundary of Huaraz, although part of the city's population has lived on the west bank there for as long as two centuries.
+There it rushes downward through the narrow Cañón del Pato (Duck Canyon), turns westward at the town of Huallanca, and continues to the coast where it enters the Pacific Ocean south of the city of Chimbote.
+The Santa River is the traditional western boundary of Huaraz, although part of the city's population has lived on the west bank there for as long as two centuries.

 The nominal north boundary of Huaraz is along a westward flowing creek that empties into the Santa River.
-The creek, whose watershed is the westward facing nearby foothills and slopes of the Cordillera Blanca, has twice since 1940 been the channel of two devastating earthquake-precipitated floods (see below).
+The creek, whose watershed is the westward facing nearby foothills and slopes of the Cordillera Blanca, has twice since 1940 been the channel of devastating earthquake-precipitated floods (see below).

 The most recent devastating flood and avalanche along this creek bed was a result of the 1970 earthquake.
 The avalanche of 1941 had filled the creek valley with debris, covering the new suburb on the city's north edge.
 The 1970 avalanche and floodwaters down this creek valley destroyed the city's north-side subdivision, which had been partially rebuilt by the late 1960s.
 The 1970 avalanche debris also created a temporary natural dam across the Santa River, which caused flooding throughout much of the city.
 The quake damaged almost all the city's major buildings.
 Over the next few days the city was devastated by flooding from both the creek and the river and by water-borne earthquake debris.

 Orography

 The urban area of Huaraz is located at the Santa River basin.
-The environment characteristic of the city belongs to an Andean valley.
+The environment of the city is characteristic of an Andean valley.
 Huaraz is located in the Callejón de Huaylas valley, surrounded by the Cordillera Blanca and Cordillera Negra as its system mountains.
-The main river is the Santa which crosses the city from south to north, and also the Qillqay river that crosses the urban area from east to west, flowing to the Santa river.
+The main river is the Santa, which crosses the city from south to north, and also the Qillqay river that crosses the urban area from east to west, flowing to the Santa river.

 The territory surrounding Huaraz is heterogeneous, mountainous and rough; because of that its slopes have gradients varying between 2% and 25% in the central zone and 15% and 45% in the outskirts.